snswrld/nueve4/nueve4/readme.txt

 - [Fix] Root CSS custom properties are outputted twice when using dark mode toggle in the header
 - [Fix] Secondary button style inconsistency in dashboard
 - [Fix] Accessibility label for the button in the header search component
-- [Fix] Show local version of installed plugins in the Neve options page
+- [Fix] Show local version of installed plugins in the Nueve4 options page
 - [Fix] Post meta date element layout when post width is narrow
 - [Fix] Allow additional classes on mega menu column, divider & heading items
 - [Fix] Single post section not displayed inside the customizer on the old skin